chaoskagami/BootAnim9/README.md

 # How to install
 Compile with 'make' and copy the resulting arm9loaderhax.bin to your SD card root directory.
-Generate your custom animation(s) and copy it/them to your SD card root as /anim/top and /anim/bot
+Generate your custom animation(s) and copy it/them to your SD card root as /anim/<name>/top and /anim/<name>/bot.
+Put <name> in /anim/config.txt.

 After displaying the animations, it will load and launch a payload from /anim/boot/{button}.bin where {button} is what you held.